fbie/cv/index.md

 ## Currently

-Tech Lead and Lead Software Engineer at SimCorp.
+Tech lead and Lead Software Engineer at SimCorp and part-time lecturer at the IT University of Copenhagen.

 ## Overview ##